- Diversity Management

 - Business skills training, tutor training (for new employee training), next-generation leadership training, industry placement training, business school support, support for attending external public seminars

 - 3) Other

-- Department-specific skills training, female leadership training, management training, compliance training, market inspection training, e-learning/distance learning, financial reward for obtaining qualifications/paid examination fees
+- Department-specific skills training, female leadership training, management training, compliance training, market inspection training, cross-border education at other companies, e-learning/distance learning, financial reward for obtaining qualifications/paid examination fees

 Trend in employee numbers, ratio of men vs women

 Employee numbers by gender/trend in ratio of female employees (total of both full and contract employees)